 For the greater part, Freaks is not a horror film.
 Most of the time, director Tod Browning creates pathos for the film’s parade of dwarves and midgets, Siamese twins, bearded ladies, half-men half-women, human skeletons, a boy that only exists from the waist up and walks on his hands and so on.
 Most of them even play under their own names.
 Some of the scenes of them in normal day-to-day life – of an armless girl drinking glasses of wine, of Johnny Eck scuttling about on his hands, of the limbless Human Torso lighting and smoking a cigarette – are fascinating to watch.

-Director Tod Browning ran away at the age of sixteen to join the circus and circus environments feature in several of his films, including The Unholy Three (1925), The Show (1927) and the remarkably twisted The Unknown (1927).
+Director Tod Browning ran away at the age of sixteen to join the circus where he became a contortionist.
+As a result, circus environments feature in several of his films, including The Unholy Three (1925), The Show (1927) and the remarkably twisted The Unknown (1927).
 Browning’s sympathies are clearly with the freaks and deformities – all of his collaborations with Lon Chaney during the silent era are films that build their effect out of Chaney undergoing remarkable chameleon-like performances to portray deformed people.